Yue-plus/hexo-theme-arknights/README.en.md

 ### Option 2: Dynamic rendering

-The theme also supports [MathJax](https://www.mathjax.org/), to dynamically render formulas as the user browses：
+The theme also supports [MathJax](https://www.mathjax.org/), to dynamically render formulas as the user browses:

 1. First, uninstall the hexo-renderer-marked renderer that comes with Hexo by default, and replace with [hexo-renderer-kramed](https://github.com/sun11/hexo-renderer-kramed) with better MathJax support: